Can you freeze ham? Yes, you sure can! I’ve found the best way to freeze leftover ham, plus how to safely store and thaw it.

-- Wrap the ham in aluminum foil or freezer paper.
+- Wrap the whole ham in aluminum foil or freezer paper.

 - Place the ham in an air-tight container or a freezer-safe bag, and cover or seal tightly.

-- Label and date the container so you can easily track the age of the ham.
+- Label and date the container so you can easily track the age of the cooked ham.

 - Store in the freezer for up to 12 months.
 It’s best to enjoy it within 6 months, though.

 Freezing individual ham slices makes it easier to take out smaller portions.
-Perfect for when you want to make a quick ham sandwich.
+It’s perfect for when you want to make a quick ham sandwich.

 - Slice or dice the ham according to your preferred size and thickness.
 Think about how you plan on using the ham to guide you.

 - Separate the ham into your preferred serving sizes.

 - Place each portion in a freezer-safe or vacuum-sealed bag.
 Squeeze out as much air as you can and seal.